Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Proposed approach: Study under Gaussian assumption

-\paragraph{Comparison of the noisy posteriors in toy models} We illustrate the comparison of the different algorithms in 2D and 3D in \Cref{fig:illustration,fig:illustration_2D_v_xt,fig:3d_illustration,fig:3d_illustration_v_xt}.
-We study the inpainting problem which is conditioning on a noisy part of the coordinates of the Gaussian distribution. \emile{In order to highlight the differences between the algorithms, we consider in this section Gaussian distributions that are not scaled to lie within the usual $[-1,1]$ range commonly used for images.} In these examples, we compare the DPS, $\Pi$GDM, and CGDM algorithms.
+\paragraph{Comparison of the noisy posteriors $p_t^\mathrm{algo}(\y_t \mid \V)$ in toy models} We illustrate the comparison of the different algorithms in 2D and 3D in \Cref{fig:illustration,fig:illustration_2D_v_xt,fig:3d_illustration,fig:3d_illustration_v_xt}.
+We study the inpainting problem which is conditioning on a noisy part of the coordinates of the Gaussian distribution. {In order to highlight the differences between the algorithms, we consider in this section Gaussian distributions that are not scaled to lie within the usual $[-1,1]$ range commonly used for images.} In these examples, we compare the DPS, $\Pi$GDM, and CGDM algorithms.
 Notably, CGDM aligns perfectly with the true theoretical distribution, even though the 2-Wasserstein distance is not zero.
 Indeed, we can note that the CGDM algorithm is not exact (by the observation of the 2-Wasserstein distance): it is affected by the incorrectness of the backward process.
 Theoretically, for a Gaussian distribution, the exact backward process is

 This formula is obtained in Appendix~\ref{appendix:exact_Gaussian_backward}.
-Consequently, two requirements are not fulfilled: First, the initialization is done with $\ty_T \sim \N$ and not $\ty_T \sim \tp_T$, which is known as the initialization error and discussed in \cite{pierret_diffusion_models_gaussian_distributions_2024}.
+Consequently, two requirements are not fulfilled: First, the initialization is done with $\ty_T \sim \N$ instead of $\ty_T \sim \tp_T$, which is known as the initialization error and discussed in \cite{pierret_diffusion_models_gaussian_distributions_2024}.
 Second, the added noise $\z_t$ does not have the correct covariance matrix, it is not supposed to be diagonal.
 However, the 2-Wasserstein distance induced by these approximations is relatively low.